Navjot-Singh718/sap-community-abap-developer-challenge/README.md

 Execute the class and do a data preview of the table to make sure you have enough demo data to proceed.

-3. Create a view entity based on the database table above.
+3. Create a CDS view entity based on the database table above.

 <pre lang="ABAP">
 @AbapCatalog.viewEnhancementCategory: [#PROJECTION_LIST]